websiteinspiration/bugsplat.rb/entries/2019-03-13-using-que-instead-of-sidekiq.md

 ```

 The `find_in_batches` call is a built-in ActiveRecord method that will give you all of the records in the scope in batches, which is just an array of ActiveRecord objects.
-`Sidekiq::Client.push_bulk` eliminates the vast majority of Redis round trips that the naive version does because it pushes the whole batch in one Redis call.
+`Sidekiq::Client.push_bulk` eliminates the vast majority of Redis round trips that the simple version does because it pushes the whole batch in one Redis call.

 We can still do better, though.
 Instead of using Sidekiq we can use [Que](https://github.com/chanks/que).
 Que is a background processing system like Sidekiq that keeps jobs in a PostgreSQL table instead of in a Redis list.